Utilities Asset Management Coordinator

 Qualifications and Skills:

-• Minimum 7 years related experience in asset management
+• Minimum of 9 years related experience in asset management related to water, wastewater and stormwater infrastructure

-• Strong interpersonal skills with the ability to maintain a professional and positive image to establish and maintain effective working relationships with a wide variety of collaborators
+• Strong interpersonal skills with the ability to maintain a professional and positive image to establish and maintain effective working relationships with a wide variety of partners

-• Strong analytical skills to research and explore asset management best practices and apply the knowledge to advance asset management
+• Strong analytical skills to research, evaluate and apply asset management best practices

-• Leadership and motivation to ensure continuous advancement of the Utilities’ department asset management initiatives
+• Provide leadership and motivation to support the ongoing development of the Utilities’ department asset management initiatives

 • Effective time management skills and the ability to work in a challenging, fast-paced work environment